Ceudan/Coden_Portfolio/README.md

 ![Image of configuration estimator architecture](images/Solver_Architecture.png)

 All Deep CNN's achieved an adjacency prediction accuracy of over 90%.
-Importantly, by testing various pre-trained architectures such as RESNet, RESNext and VGG we were able to deduce useful insights regarding the application of CNN's to these types of image comparisons.
+Importantly, by testing various pre-trained architectures such as RESNet, RESNext and VGG we were able to deduce useful insights regarding the application of CNN's to image recombination problems.
 Namely, shorter wider CNN's outperform deeper ones.
 This was due to the models facing significant error when comparing images lacking in large features (ex. subpieces of the sky), where localized pixel level information becomes more critical.
 We hypothesiszed this may prove difficult for Deep CNN's were localized information is lost in its deeper layers, especially when tuning models pretrained for object recognition.

 ### Subtask 2: Tile Rearrangement
 One day I hope to have enough time to return and complete this section comparing various reinforcement learning techniques.